icann/OCTO-TE-labs-setup/README.md

 The following instructions should help you to setup and take down a lab.

-[!NOTE]
+> [!NOTE]
-Don't hesitate to ask for help.
+> Don't hesitate to ask for help.
 Nico and Ulrich are always happy to help a colleague.
-Usually ues Slack but in urgent cases a phone call is a faster way to get help.
+Usually use Slack but in urgent cases a phone call is a faster way to get help.

 # Lab Features